Faces & Queries (from 55's Past)

 07544 823938

-Bruce is joining the list of Friends of 55 Sqn where he can then be contacted.
-The story and photos will appear in the 55 in the First World War section later.
+Bruce has joined the list of Friends of 55 Sqn where he can be contacted.
+He has since researched Cunliffe's career and the full story written by him and Hannah Balfour is now in our 55 in the First World War section.

 Capt John Cunliffe 55 Sqn